 - 0.6 Comprehensiveness and transparency also presents a mixed performance picture (Table 0.3).
-The areas that assessed very highly are those areas where CG guidance and oversight are most prominent, i.e., through the existence of clear legislation or template for districts to implement.
+The areas that assessed very highly are those areas where the CG guidance and oversight are most effective, i.e., through the existence of clear legislation or template for districts to implement.
 These include classification of the budget, reporting on operations of NBAs, and transferring funds to sectors.
-The district was unable to resolve weaknesses in other areas, including in budget documentation to the District Council, monitoring of NBAs, and public access to fiscal information.
-These are areas with limited CG guidance on approach. - 0.7 Lack of comprehensiveness and transparency of the PFM system can conceal waste and contribute to the perception of public corruption.
+The district was unable to resolve weaknesses in other areas, including in budget documentation to the District Council and monitoring of NBAs.
+Public access to fiscal information also needs attention, notwithstanding the apparent high performance.
+For instance, the audit report rated available only because of the summarized version posted by the OAG on its website.
+The district did not post the detailed report on its own website, as it did not also the audited financial statements and budget documentation. - 0.7 Lack of comprehensiveness and transparency of the PFM system can conceal waste and contribute to the perception of public corruption.
 The importance of transparency is that it cuts across the entire PFM system, affecting and affected by other core dimensions from credibility of the budget to accounting and record keeping.
 The link with legislative scrutiny of the budget is particularly clear inadequate budget documentation is a result and source of deficient transparency.
 In addition, failure to grant public access to fiscal outcomes prevents the public from making valuable facts-based inputs and suggestions that could improve governance.
 The public bases reactions on perceptions and rumours, rather than facts.
 Lack of facts-based reaction reduces opportunities for effective corrective intervention.
 Incomplete information also limits fair and transparent allocation of resources during budget preparation.
 Finally, lack of comprehensive and transparent information increases the chances of wastes in the use of resources and hinders efficient and effective service delivery and value for money.